tsaol/fmbench-orchestrator/README.md

 Defines the EC2 instances to be launched for running the benchmarks.
 This section can contain multiple instance configurations.

 - `instance_type`: The type of EC2 instance to be launched (e.g., `g5.2xlarge`).
 Choose based on your resource requirements.
+- `deploy`: (_Optional_, default: `yes`) set to `yes` if you want to run benchmarking on this instance, `no` otherwise (comes in handy if you want to skip a particular instance from the run but do not want to remove it from the config file).
 - `ami_id`: The Amazon Machine Image (AMI) ID to use for the instance.
 Different AMIs can be specified for different instance types.
 - `startup_script`: Path to the startup script that will be executed when the instance is launched.
 This script should be stored in the `startup_scripts` directory.
 - `post_startup_script`: Path to a script that will be executed after the initial startup script.
 Use this for any additional configuration or benchmark execution commands.